by Irma Irsara and Team London Bridge Thu 22nd Sep 2022, 12:30pm - 7pm

 The video which explores ideas of evolution, sustainability,

-and mislead, and its power to persuade and promote ideas in
+and its power to persuade and promote ideas in a positive way.

 lepidophylla sample courtesy of Ildiko Meny

 Music was created by Jonathan Lambert and video edited with

 The selection will be updated on a regular basis and includes

 from different periods with background information.

 to the current situation my upcoming events and exhibitions

 have been cancelled or postponed, including those listed below.

 Please check back for updates.